PeterDSteinberg/RSWMM/README.md

 # RSWMM
 <h3>Autocalibration for EPA Stormwater Management Model (SWMM) version 5 using multi- or single objective optimization in R.
 </h3><h5>
 You're fully responsible for the any problems related to this software - I'm not maintaining it because I am working on a similar, separate and larger programming effort (in parallelized Python not R).
-It was only a proof of concept.
+RSWMM is only a proof of concept.
 </h5>
 <pre>
 Version 1: December 2011